 Top 5G energy use cases you should keep an eye on

 From the perspective of power supply, 5G will help distribute energy faster and more efficiently.
 Energy management companies will be able to collect data at up to 20 gigabits per second with latency rates near 1 millisecond.
-Coupled with advanced storage technology, this will allow energy suppliers to feed huge databases from smart sensors and know exactly when to distribute or redistribute power and in what exact amount, leading to a secure and stable power supply.
+Coupled with advanced storage technology and AI in energy sector, this will allow energy suppliers to feed huge databases from smart sensors and know exactly when to distribute or redistribute power and in what exact amount, leading to a secure and stable power supply.

 From the other end, 5G networks will need energy themselves, and other mission-critical systems will require their constant operation.
 This opens new cash flows for the energy sector as well.
 5G and energy digitalization will generate new use cases within the energy industry, basically overlapping with IoT technology.
 Let’s give smart cities a chance.
 Here are some use cases of 5G in the energy and utilities sectors that show how 5G will lead to fierce competition between the main industry players.